Neutron lifetime and dark decay of the neutron and hydrogen

-One can consider also a possibility that after the supernova explosion the newly born NS suffers a matter infall, its mass rapidly reaches a critical value and within days it transforms into a quark star made dominantly of deconfined quark matter, which could also explain the events of delayed GRB events correlated with the supernova explosions \cite{Drago}.
+One can consider also a possibility that after the supernova explosion the newly born NS suffers a matter infall, its mass rapidly reaches a critical value and within days it transforms into a quark star dominantly composed of deconfined quark matter, which could also explain the events of delayed GRB events correlated with the supernova explosions \cite{Drago}.
 In this case, the observed NS with larger masses reaching $2 \, M_\odot$ can be considered as quark stars.
 The implications of $n\to n'$ transition will be addressed in more details elsewhere \cite{Massimo}.

 {\bf 7}.
 The suggested scenario implies that the neutron has two decay channels, $\beta$-decay and hypothetical invisible decay.
 Therefore, the beam experiments measure its $\beta$-decay width $\Gamma_\beta = \tau_{\rm beam}^{-1}$, while trap experiments measure the total decay width, $\Gamma_n = \tau_{\rm trap}^{-1}$.
 However, one can question whether this hypothesis is compatible with other precision measurements regarding the determination of the Fermi constant $G_F$, the CKM mixing element $V_{ud}$ and the ratio of axial and vector onstants $\lambda=g_A/g_V$.